diegourban/python-sandbox/extra/README.md

 Sandbox for Python

 ## Usage
-Some simples examples, just run any of the files
+Some simple examples, just run any of the files